-I’m about to reveal the perfect balance to give you the momentum to not only boost attraction but get your date more excited about seeing you again face to face and creating an emotional connection that can take your relationship to the next level!
+I’m about to reveal the perfect balance to give you the momentum to not only boost attraction but get your date more excited about seeing you again face to face and create an emotional connection that can take your relationship to the next level!

 If you want to keep the spark alive between dates, good communication is critical.
 It matters just as much as the actual date!

 And there is a perfect balance between building momentum and too much attention.

 Here’s how you keep the spark alive been dates.

 When staying in touch in between dates, make sure your conversations are meaningful.
 Keep things interesting, fun, and flirty, and avoid small talk at all costs.

 Sending out a message like, “Hi”, “How’s your day?” or even “How are you?” can be pretty annoying to the busy person, and it comes across as a lazy message, and it’s impossible to detail your day in a single message.